Skip to Content

 Olive oil

-• While the tomatoes roast, cook the pasta according to package directions in salted water, stopping one minute shy of the suggested cooking time.
+• While the tomatoes roast, bring a large pot of salt water to a boil.
+Cook the pasta according to the package directions stopping one minute shy of the suggested cooking time.
 Before draining the pasta, reserve 1 cup of the pasta water in a heat proof measuring cup.
 You’ll use this to finish the sauce.
 Drain pasta, but do not rinse!

 1 pound pasta